 The radiologist can watch the dye as it moves through your reproductive system.
 They will then be able to see if you have a blockage in your fallopian tubes or other structural abnormalities in your uterus.
 Hysterosalpingography may be also referred to as uterosalpingography.

 Your doctor may order this test if you’re having trouble getting pregnant or have had pregnancy problems, such as multiple miscarriages.
 Hysterosalpingography can help diagnose the cause of infertility.

 Infertility may be caused by:

 - structural abnormalities in the uterus, which may be congenital (genetic) or acquired

 - uterine tumors or polyps

 This test requires that you put on a hospital gown and lie on your back with your knees bent and your feet spread, as you would during a pelvic examination.
-The technician will then insert a speculum into your vagina.
+The radiologist will then insert a speculum into your vagina.
 This is done so that the cervix, which is located at the back of the vagina, can be seen.
 You may feel some discomfort.

 Complications from a hysterosalpingography are rare.
 Possible risks include:

 - endometrial (uterine lining) or fallopian tube infection